 Small government contractors sometimes rely on subcontractors to help satisfy experience, certification, past performance, and other solicitation requirements.
 But if one recent GAO bid protest decision is an indication of things to come, procuring agencies may begin requiring more information up front about major subcontractors–including a copy of the final subcontract agreement itself.

-The GAO’s decision in GAO Protest of Oak Hill Technology, Inc., B-406993 (Oct.
+The GAO’s decision in Oak Hill Technology, Inc., B-406993 (Oct.
 10, 2012), involved a Health and Human Services solicitation for contact center operations in support of the Center for Medicare and Medicaid Services.
 The solicitation included a number of “pass/fail” criteria, including a Corporate Experience requirement that the offeror have operated a contact center within the last five years that handled at least 20 million inbound customer service calls.

 The solicitation stated that the Corporate Experience requirement could be met by the prime contractor itself or a single subcontractor proposed to perform at least 25% of the labor hours.
 However, the solicitation stated that for offerors relying upon subcontractors to meet the requirement, final subcontract agreements must be in place by proposal submission, and must be provided to HHS.